FortniteFevers/FortniteTweetPoster/README.md

 shopsections = Tweets out the current Fortnite shop sections.

+notices = Grabs the most recent Fortnite In-Game notice and posts it to Twitter.

 exit = exits the program

 **Want to add your own command?** If yes, go to [this link](https://docs.google.com/forms/d/e/1FAIpQLSfgMn9iOSSiMOLoSwU0rznBljradbQAeu8gLwMIhTwVrWBNnA/viewform?usp=sf_link)